Abdul Matin Chaudhury: Political career

 He played a leading role in the establishment of the Assam Muslim League in 1937, along with Abdul Hamid Khan Bhashani.
 Between 1936 and 1947, he was a member of the All-India Muslim League working committee.
 In March 1940 he was one of the twenty sponsors of the Lahore Resolution which proposed the establishment of Pakistan.
 The sponsors represented Muslims from all the provinces of India.
-In 1946, Chaudhury was part of a sub-committee of the All-India Muslim League that drafted the Delhi Resolution, which called for the establishment of a unitary Pakistan comprising Northwest and Northeast India and was moved by Huseyn Shaheed Suhrawardy.
+In 1946, Chaudhury was part of a sub-committee of the All-India Muslim League that drafted the Delhi Resolution, which called for the establishment of a unitary Pakistan comprising northwest and northeast India and was moved by Huseyn Shaheed Suhrawardy.

 In June 1947, the Mountbatten Plan included provisions for the fate of the Sylhet district to be decided by a referendum.
-Chaudhury was the President of the Sylhet Referendum Board of the Muslim League.
-The referendum was held in July and the region subsequently became part of East Bengal after the majority voted for that outcome.
-Subsequently, Chaudhury became a member of the Constituent Assembly of Pakistan and a Member of the first Pay Commission of Pakistan, which two positions he held till the time of his death.
+Chaudhury was the president of the Sylhet Referendum Board of the Muslim League.
+The referendum was held in July, and the region subsequently became part of East Bengal after the majority voted for that outcome.
+Subsequently, Chaudhury became a member of the Constituent Assembly of Pakistan and a member of the first Pay Commission of Pakistan, two positions he held till the time of his death.
 He was also a longtime member of the Aligarh University Court.

 Journalism

 In 1921, Chaudhury wrote an article in the weekly Sylhet Chronicle in favour of the Khilafat Movement.
-The British government considered it as seditious and sentenced him to one year's imprisonment, which he served out in the Sylhet jail.
-In 1923 he served as Chief Editor of The Mohammadi weekly of Mohammad Akram Khan, and was a long-time assistant editor of the Daily Forward newspaper of Chittaranjan Das in Calcutta.
-He worked in the editing board of the Bombay Chronicle from 1926 to 1927.
-In 1932 he founded the Bengali weekly news paper Jugabheri, which as of 2024 still has a daily edition.
-He also published an English weekly news paper titled The Eastern Herald in 1939.
+The British government considered it seditious and sentenced him to one year's imprisonment, which he served out in the Sylhet jail.
+In 1923 he served as chief editor of The Mohammadi weekly of Mohammad Akram Khan, and was a long-time assistant editor of the Daily Forward newspaper of Chittaranjan Das in Calcutta.
+He worked on the editing board of the Bombay Chronicle from 1926 to 1927.
+In 1932 he founded the Bengali weekly newspaper Jugabheri, which as of 2024 still has a daily edition.
+He also published an English weekly newspaper titled The Eastern Herald in 1939.

 Trade unionism

 In order to recover from the rigours of imprisonment, Chaudhury went to Shillong, then the capital city of Assam.
 There, he made an attempt to organise the Khansamas (male domestic cooks) of the European households, which has been referred to as the first attempt to form a trade union in Assam.
-The Deputy Commissioner expelled him from Shillong with a notice of 24 hours.
+The deputy commissioner expelled him from Shillong with a notice of 24 hours.

-Chaudhury created the Indian Quarter Masters' Union in Calcutta, known as Succuny Union, in 1922, and became the president of the union in 1926.
-He was present at the International Labour Conference in Geneva, in 1929, as Technical Adviser to the Indian Labour Delegation.
+Chaudhury created the Indian Quarter Masters' Union in Calcutta, known as the Succuny Union, in 1922, and became the president of the union in 1926.
+He was present at the International Labour Conference in Geneva, in 1929, as technical adviser to the Indian Labour Delegation.